open-spaced-repetition/fsrs4anki/README.md

 ![image](https://github.com/open-spaced-repetition/fsrs4anki/assets/32575846/0a5d4561-6052-45f3-91a5-5f21dd6497b9)

-If you don’t see D, S and R, and only see “FSRS enabled”, this means that the card is in the “learning” or “relearning” stage, not in the “review” stage.
+If you don’t see D, S and R, and only see “FSRS enabled”, it means that the card is in the “learning” or “relearning” stage, not in the “review” stage.

 This shows that the FSRS scheduler is running normally.
 You can then change the code back and the message will no longer display.